-The class or subject teacher will work with the SENCo to carry out a clear analysis of the pupil's needs and support the objectives on the EHCP using Earwig.
+The class or subject teacher will work with the SENCo and therapy team to carry out a clear analysis of the pupil's needs and support the objectives on the EHCP to form Individual education plan targets.
 This will draw on:

-- > The teacher's assessment / observations and experience of the pupil evidenced throughout the year on Earwig. - > Their previous progress and attainment and behaviour - > Other teachers' assessments, where relevant - > The views and experience of parents - > The pupil's own views - > Advice from external support services, if relevant
+- > The teacher's assessment/ observations and experience of the pupil - > Their previous progress and attainment and behaviour - > Other teachers' assessments, where relevant - > Assessment from our therapy and medical team - > The individual's development in comparison to their peers and national data taking into account gaps in education. - > The views and experience of parents/ carers - > The pupil's own views - > Advice from external support services, if relevant

-The assessment will be reviewed regularly.
+The assessment will be reviewed half termly.